 2014: video Shiva Rajagopal and Richard Quan

-Write a program in C and possibly assembler for the microcontroller with these specifications:
+Write a program in C using ProtoThreads with these specifications:

 When you demonstrate the program to a staff member, you should play the game.